• Skip to main content

 Disney World 101: Know Before You Go for the First Time

 I’ll share everything you need to know before heading to Walt Disney World for the first time!
-What are Magic Bands and how much does a FastPass cost?
+What are Magic Bands and do I need one?
 Do I really need the Disney app?
+What is Genie+?
 I’ll answer all these basic questions without overwhelming you with information.

 Everything You Need to Know

 There are so many great blogs out there, and lots of other Disney loving moms that have written amazing posts about Disney tips.
 If you search for “Disney tips for first-timers” on Pinterest, you will find an abundance of information!
-I know the internet doesn’t necessarily need more Disney tips, but there are still plenty of people out there that are wondering about FastPasses and Disney apps.
+I know the internet doesn’t necessarily need more Disney tips, but there are still plenty of people out there that are wondering about Lightning Lanes, Virtual Queues and Disney apps.

-I have had multiple friends head off to Disney World recently, who had no idea that FastPasses were free, or that they needed the Disney app on their phone.
-This is crazy talk!
+I have had multiple friends head off to Disney World recently, who had no idea that FastPasses no longer exist, you need to make a reservation or that they needed the Disney app on their phone.
 I will make it my mission, to see that no one goes to Disney World unprepared.
-I do not want to find out that you went to Disney World and stood in lines all day.
+I do not want to find out that you went to Disney World and had a bad experience because you weren’t prepared.
 You do not need to make rookie mistakes, because I’m going to share all the most basic things you need to know before heading to Disney World for the first time.

 “I will make it my mission, to see that no one goes to Disney World unprepared!